Spin alignment of vector mesons from quark dynamics in a rotating medium: Introduction

 Both the magnetic field and vorticities are expected to contribute to the spin alignment.
-In Ref.\cite{Sheng:2022ssp}, the effect of magnetic field on spin alignment has been studied.
+In Ref.\cite{Sheng:2022ssp}, the effect of the magnetic field on spin alignment has been studied.
 In this work, we introduce the effects of global rotation on quark matter.
-Generally, the rotation has an inhibition effect on quark and anti-quark pairing~\cite{Jiang:2016wvv}, which is different from Magnetic Catalysis (MC)~\cite{Klevansky:1989vi,Klimenko:1991he,Gusynin:1995nb,Miransky:2015ava}.
+Generally, rotation has an inhibiting effect on quark and anti-quark pairing~\cite{Jiang:2016wvv}, which is different from Magnetic Catalysis (MC)~\cite{Klevansky:1989vi,Klimenko:1991he,Gusynin:1995nb,Miransky:2015ava}.
 As a consequence, chiral condensate will disappear as the angular velocity grows.
-Since the chiral condensate is an order parameter for chrial phase transition, its behaviors demonstrate that first order phase transition occurs at low temperature regions and crossover occurs in high temperature regions.
+Since the chiral condensate is an order parameter for the chiral phase transition, its behavior demonstrates that a first-order phase transition occurs in low temperature regions and a crossover occurs in high temperature regions.
 The characteristics imply an analogy between the rotation and chemical potential~\cite{Chen:2015hfc,Chen:2021aiq}.
-However, it is found that the rotation behaves beyond an effective chemical potential in dilepton production~\cite{Wei:2021dib} and the rotation enhances the dilepton production rate and induces the ellipticity of lepton pairs.
+However, it is found that the rotation behaves beyond an effective chemical potential in dilepton production~\cite{Wei:2021dib}, and the rotation enhances the dilepton production rate and induces the ellipticity of lepton pairs.

 It is also worth emphasizing that previous studies have assumed an infinite size without boundary conditions~\cite{Jiang:2016woz,Wang:2018sur,Chen:2015hfc}.
-The boundary conditions on a finite size system should be taken into account for a rotating system\cite{Ebihara:2016fwa,Chernodub:2017ref,Chernodub:2020qah,Fujimoto:2021xix}, and inhomogeneous chiral condensation will be developed \cite{Wang:2018zrn,Chen:2022mhf}.
+The boundary conditions on a finite-size system should be taken into account for a rotating system\cite{Ebihara:2016fwa,Chernodub:2017ref,Chernodub:2020qah,Fujimoto:2021xix}, and inhomogeneous chiral condensation will be developed \cite{Wang:2018zrn,Chen:2022mhf}.
 For example, no-flux or MIT bag boundary conditions are applied in a spherical or cylindrical system~\cite{Chernodub:2016kxh,Zhang:2020hha,Zhang:2020jux}.
 The choice of boundary conditions will influence the behavior of chiral condensate near the surface.
-Particularly, when no-flux boundary condition is applied in a cylindrical system, chiral condensate will almost keep a constant in the inner part of the cylinder but get enhanced like a Gibbs phenomenon near the surface~\cite{Ebihara:2016fwa}.
+Particularly, when a no-flux boundary condition is applied in a cylindrical system, chiral condensate will almost remain constant in the inner part of the cylinder but get enhanced like a Gibbs phenomenon near the surface~\cite{Ebihara:2016fwa}.